Call Now 613-342-5531

 14. Is there a formal meeting to monitor each resident’s care and treatment?

 Six weeks after admission, a multidisciplinary conference is held to allow department heads to meet with the new resident and family.
-These conferences are held the last two Thursday mornings of each month, and once set they cannot be changed.
+These conferences are held the second Tuesday and Thursday of each month, and once set they cannot be changed.
+It is possible to call in for the conference if it is not possible to attend in-person.
 It is good to arrange your schedule to leave these times free if you can.
 This conference is held annually thereafter.

 15. Do you have a policy on the use of restraints?